Variational Inference as an alternative to MCMC for parameter estimation and model selection: Variational Inference

 The $\mathrm{KL}$ divergence is defined as,

 where all the expectations are with respect to $q(\theta)$.
-We can see in \eqref{eq:KLDiv2} that $\mathrm{KL}$ divergence depends on the posterior $\log p(\theta | \textbf{D})$ which is intractable to compute.
-We can expand the conditional using \eqref{eq:bayes} and re-write $\mathrm{KL}$ divergence as,
+We shall see in Eq.~\eqref{eq:KLDiv2} that $\mathrm{KL}$ divergence depends on the posterior $\log p(\theta | \textbf{D})$, which is usually intractable to compute.
+We can expand the conditional using ~\eqref{eq:bayes} and re-write $\mathrm{KL}$ divergence as, {